Madonna of the Book: Description

-The Madonna of the Book is a soft and elegant work, in which Mary and the Child are seated by a window in the corner of a room.
+The Madonna of the Book is a soft and elegant work, in which Mary and the Child Jesus are seated by a window in the corner of a room.
 She holds a Book of Hours, the Horae Beatae Mariae Virginis, prayer books for laymen common in the thirteenth to sixteenth centuries.
 The infant is gazing at his mother whilst she is absorbed in reading the book.
 The hands of both mother and son are positioned similarly, with the right hands open as in a gesture of blessing, and left hands closed.

-Symbolizing the Passion of Christ, the Christ Child is holding the three nails of the cross, and the crown of thorns.
+Symbolizing the Passion of Jesus, the Christ Child is holding the three nails of the cross, and the crown of thorns.
 These are probably later additions, added to make the message more explicit.
 This is the conventional representation in the Christian iconography.
 In addition, the fruit in the bowl has an emblematic meaning.
 The cherries represent the blood of Christ or are an allusion to Paradise, plums indicate the tenderness between Mary and the Child, and the figs are characteristic of the Resurrection.

 Mary's blue robe, a color she is often depicted wearing, has the symbolic meanings of purity, heaven, and royalty.
 In this painting, as in Botticelli's other large series, the Madonna is portrayed as being serious, thoughtful and focused.